AIIrondev/PaRaMeRoS-Algorithmus/SECURITY.md

 Vulnerability reporting is done via an isue message!

 The Projekt is curently been updatet for the next 2 Month(starting:13.09.2023).
-In this TIME you get constant security and feture UPDATES!
+In this TIME you get constant security and feature UPDATES!